W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 4. All fear is ultimately reducible to the basic misperception that you have the ability to usurp the power of God.
 ²Of course, you neither can nor have been able to do this.
 ³Here is the real basis for your escape from fear.
-⁴The escape is brought about by your acceptance of the Atonement, which enables you to realise that your errors never really occurred.
+⁴The escape is brought about by your acceptance of the Atonement, which enables you to realize that your errors never really occurred.
 ⁵Only after the deep sleep fell upon Adam could he experience nightmares.
 ⁶If a light is suddenly turned on while someone is dreaming a fearful dream, he may initially interpret the light itself as part of his dream and be afraid of it.
 ⁷However, when he awakens, the light is correctly perceived as the release from the dream, which is then no longer accorded reality.